pRAXAIR CRYOGENIC nITROGEN COOLING FOR Liquefaction of nATURAL gAS

 The LNG alternative

-Liquefied natural gas (LNG) is natural gas (predominantly methane, CH4, with some mixture of ethane C2H6) that has been cooled to the condensation temperature (-161.5 °C/-258.7 °F) using cryogenic liquid nitrogen.
+Liquefied natural gas (LNG) is natural gas (predominantly methane, CH4, with some mixture of ethane C2H6) that has been cooled to the condensation temperature (-161.5 °C/-258.7 °F) using cryogenic liquid nitrogen and/or other refrigeration methods.
 The volume of natural gas is contracted by 600 times enabling economic storage and transportation.
 LNG can be shipped via sea in very large quantities or by road in cryogenic trailers similar to the trailers used for industrial gases such as liquid nitrogen and oxygen.
 Due to the dense state of the LNG, one cryogenic LNG trailer can carry as much as three times the amount of natural gas as a high pressure Compressed Natural Gas (CNG) tube trailer.

 Praxair has recently introduced new technologies for small-scale LNG production plants which will enable economic distribution of Micro LNG production.